 Activists in Pennsylvania have been fighting a Williams Companies pipeline plan for three years.
 The company is looking to add 185 miles of new pipeline to its Atlantic Sunrise line, connecting the northeastern Marcellus natural gas shale region with the southeast part of the state.
 Opponents have argued the expansion could cause an explosion or taint the local water that supplies farms.

-They're borrowing tactics from Standing Rock tribe's standoff.
-Malinda Clatterbuck, 46, of Lancaster, Pennsylvania, who leads the group Lancaster Against Pipelines, said residents are setting up a camp in Conestoga, where a right-of-way has been granted, and plans to live on and off at the camp with her family.
+They're borrowing tactics from the Standing Rock tribe's standoff.
+Malinda Clatterbuck, 46, of Lancaster, Pennsylvania, who leads the group Lancaster Against Pipelines, said residents are setting up a camp in Conestoga, where a right-of-way has been granted and plans to live on and off at the camp with her family.

 “I’m exhausted and angry about this," she said.
 "Why do we have to upend our lives just to try to get justice for our community?"